 What if I want to walk somewhere that is not on Discovering Belgium?

 There are many great walking websites and apps that help you find where to walk.
 Not only in Belgium but elsewhere.
 The one I have used for many years which I think provides some neat features is RouteYou.
-In my next post I will introduce RouteYou.
-I will describe a few particular aspects of it that will help you find great walks in Belgium.
-I will show you how to get it to automatically plan a route of the distance you choose and in a specific direction.
-And I will show you how to select routes that have already been made by other people.
+In another post I introduce how to plan a route using RouteYou.
+I describe a few particular aspects of it that will help you find great walks in Belgium.
+I show you how to get it to automatically plan a route of the distance you choose and in a specific direction.
+And I explain how to select routes that have already been made by other people.

 Is 2020 the year of the “staycation”?

 If the lockdown restrictions ease further, it’s likely that “staycations” are the way ahead for the rest of 2020 and even well beyond.
 In other words, rather than fly to exotic locations with all the environmental impacts and potential risks of virus transmission, a wiser, healthier and greener approach might be to take your holiday within your own country.

 For those of us living here in Belgium, we are spoilt for choice.
 What’s your preference?
 The gorgeous Belgian cities or the wilds of the Ardennes?
 The huge variety of outstanding museums or the excellent network of walking and cycling routes?
 The vast number of castles or a variety of parks & gardens?
 And why make the choice anyway?
 Why not mix & match?
 What about combining a walk with a tour of a museum, or a visit to a castle?

 Perhaps Discovering Belgium can help you make that choice too?
 So it’s back to the map again!

 You simply choose what kind of activity or place you would like to visit by checking and un-checking the filters on the left-hand side as appropriate.
 So for example you could choose a couple of categories of interest, such as “parks & gardens” and “museums”: